 Suominen has over 700 employees, representing more than a dozen nationalities working in eight locations on three continents.
 We recognize the business benefits of having a diverse workforce and want to offer a fair workplace with equal opportunities for everyone.
 We do not tolerate any kind of discrimination, including discrimination based on age, gender, religion, or ethnic origin.
 When making employee-related decisions, for example when recruiting, promoting, rewarding, or developing our personnel, we pay special attention to equality.

-Career development and identifying and developing the competencies that are essential in reaching our strategic objectives were also identified as areas for improvement in our previous global employee engagement survey.
-In 2021, we created and launched a competency framework to systematically support our employees in their professional development.
-The framework also strengthens our processes for recruitment and succession planning and enables mapping of competencies.
+Career development and identifying and developing the competencies that are essential in reaching our strategic objectives have been identified as areas for improvement in our previous global employee engagement surveys.
+In 2022, we continued to execute Suominen’s competency framework to systematically support our employees in their professional development.
+The framework also strengthens our processes for recruitment and succession planning and enables the mapping of competencies.
 In 2023, our target is to continue to support the development of our personnel with various development and training programs that the manager and the employee have identified together in their performance development discussions.